Welcome......to my

 neighborhood housing that was left to rot by absentee owners.
 I finally found my

-level for working with social change--the neighborhood community--and received
+niche for working with social change--the neighborhood community--and received

 my Ph.D. in 1988.